nrfconnect/sdk-nrf/applications/nrf_desktop/doc/watchdog.rst

 **********************

 The watchdog timer is started when the :ref:`nrf_desktop_main` is ready (which is reported using ``module_state_event``).
-The module periodically resets the watchdog timer using :c:type:`struct k_delayed_work`.
+The module periodically resets the watchdog timer using :cpp:class:`k_delayed_work`.
 The work resubmits itself with delay equal to ``CONFIG_DESKTOP_WATCHDOG_TIMEOUT / 3``.
 In case of the system hang, the work will not be processed, the watchdog timer will not be reset on time, and the system will be restarted.